zxchow/Missing_data_imputation/README.md

 | DeepMVI  | 326.89  | 0.58  |
 | SSIM  | 26796.87  | 23.24  |

-In small missing mode, En-decoder reaches the best imputation accuracy of a 299.37 mse loss with a average running time of 1.54 second.
-Compared to En-decoder, DeepMVI attains a slightly higher imputation error of a 326.89 mse loss but it shortens the running time significatly, from 1.54 second to 0.58 second.
+In small missing rate mode, En-decoder reaches the best imputation accuracy of a 299.37 mse loss with a average running time of 1.54 seconds.
+Compared to En-decoder, DeepMVI attains a slightly higher imputation error of a 326.89 mse loss but it shortens the running time significatly, from 1.54 seconds to 0.58 second.
 Other methods perform worse than the aforementioned two approaches in terms of both imputation accuracy and running time.

 In a word, we should use En-decoder for data imputation as it has the lowest imputation error.
 However, in some speical cases where time-performance is important, such as high-frequency trading, DeepMVI could be a better choice as it can run significantly faster with a slightly higher mse loss.

-# Large miss results
+# Results of large miss rate

 | Approach  | MSE loss (the lower the better) |  Runing time |